rj00a/spatial-index-demo/README.md

 # Conclusion

-With the R-Tree enabled, I was able to reach over 80,000 objects loaded simultaneously before the framerate dipped below 144 FPS on my machine.
+With the R-Tree enabled, I was able to reach over 90,000 objects loaded simultaneously before the framerate dipped below 144 FPS on my modest machine.
+(This is without the overhead of rendering)

-To improve performance further, the `retain` function could be parallelized or a bulk-insert routine could be created, since entries are reinserted individually at the end of the `retain` function.
+To improve performance further, the `retain` function could be parallelized or a bulk-insert routine could be created, since entries are reinserted sequentially at the end of the `retain` function.

+Another potential improvement is to store all nodes in a [slab](https://docs.rs/slab/latest/slab/).
+This could increase cache locality and remove the overhead associated with malloc.
+I originally went with this approach but stopped once I ran into lifetime and borrowing issues.

 This implementation only supports two dimensions for the sake of clarity.
 However, a generalization to higher dimensions should be fairly straightforward.